CITguy/conpar/README.md

 Conpar (short for Configuration Parser) is designed to be a flexible and extendable library for parsing through a Firewall configuration file by tokenizing the configuration directives into ruby objects for evaluation.

 **NOTE**: This gem is still in a very _alpha_ state.
-It currently only knows how to tokenize Comments and Access Lists for Cisco ASA firewall configurations.
+It currently only knows how to tokenize Comments and Access Lists for Cisco ASA and Cisco PIX firewall configurations.

 ## Installation